Chart Color Schemes

 Residential development activity is lower than average in North Narrabeen - Warriewood (South) according to AreaSearch's national comparison of local real estate markets

 North Narrabeen - Warriewood (South) has seen approximately 25 new homes approved annually over the past five financial years, totalling 126 homes.
-As of FY-26, there have been 5 approvals recorded so far.
-On average, one new resident arrives per year for each new home built between FY-21 and FY-25, indicating that supply meets or exceeds demand, offering greater buyer choice while supporting potential population growth above projections.
-The average construction value of new homes is $643,000, suggesting developers focus on the premium market with high-end developments.
+As of FY-26, 5 approvals have been recorded.
+On average, each new home attracts around 1 new resident per year between FY-21 and FY-25, indicating that supply is meeting or exceeding demand, offering greater buyer choice and supporting potential population growth above projections.
+The average construction value of these homes is $643,000, suggesting developers are focusing on the premium market with high-end developments.

 This financial year has seen $889,000 in commercial approvals registered, reflecting the area's residential nature.
-Compared to Greater Sydney, North Narrabeen - Warriewood (South) shows around 75% of construction activity per person and ranks among the 42nd percentile nationally, suggesting limited buyer choices and supporting demand for existing dwellings.
+Compared to Greater Sydney, North Narrabeen - Warriewood (South) shows around 75% of the construction activity per person and ranks among the 42nd percentile nationally, suggesting limited buyer choices and supporting demand for existing dwellings.
 Recent construction comprises 68.0% standalone homes and 32.0% attached dwellings, expanding medium-density options across various price brackets.
-The area has approximately 433 people per dwelling approval, reflecting its established nature.
+The area has approximately 433 people per dwelling approval, indicating an established population with stable or declining projections, reducing housing demand pressures and benefiting potential buyers.

 Frequently Asked Questions - Development